kidpixo/dbm-scraper-ecomic-creator/README.md

 Case 2. :

+STATUS : WTF?
+Is this useful?

 - INPUT  <- directory with images
 - OUTPUT -> lst of local pages

-3. Compare remote and locale lists
+Step 3.
+Compare remote and locale lists

 Case: